romantech/bezier-curve/README.md

 # Understanding Bézier Curves

 > - 베지에 곡선 원리 한국어로 읽기: https://romantech.net/1330
-> - Bezier Curves Animation Demo: https://romantech.github.io/bezier-curve
+> - Bezier Curve Animation Demo: https://romantech.github.io/bezier-curve

 In CSS, timing functions (acceleration curves) are used to control animations or transition effects.
 A timing function is a mathematical function that determines how quickly or slowly an animation starts and ends.
 Simply put, it controls the change in speed of an animation.